khachapuris/clic/README.md

 ## Writing extensions

 CLIC allows you to write custom functions, variables, mappings, etc. using Python.
-For a quick result, see the Overview section below; if you want deep customization, also check the Token specialization & Mapping specialization sections.
+Below you can see a brief overview with an example, followed by three specialization sections.

 ### Overview & example